klahrich/chiefhustler/content/posts/baba.md

 _Final version (LOL):_

 Listen.
 I'm not gonna pretend I understand Alibaba's business and the risks involved.
 I don't.
-But here's how I think aout this.
+But here's how I think about it.
 If someone I consider a true master says this is a good move, and from a price perspective, the move only gets MORE attractive, then I have no problem putting some money here.
 If it turns out that it was not a good move, I honestly will have no bad feelings about it; for the simple reason that if the master got it wrong, then anybody else would have as well.

 _Updated version:_